Sex Drive (Grace Jones song)

-"Sex Drive" is a 1993 single by Grace Jones.
+"Sex Drive" is a song by American model, singer and actress Grace Jones, released in September 1993 by Island Records.
+It became a club hit, peaking at number one on the US Billboard Dance Club Songs chart and number 27 on the UK Club Chart.

 Background

 "Sex Drive" is a cover version of the Sheep on Drugs 1992 song "Track X".
 It was written by band members themselves and produced for Grace by Mark Pistel and Philip Steir.
-It was released on 23 September 1993 by Island Records with a cover of the Consolidated song "Typical Male" as the B-side.
+It was released on 23 September 1993, by Island Records with a cover of the Consolidated song "Typical Male" as the B-side.
 The single met with considerable success, topping the US dance chart.

+Both songs were to be featured on Jones' then-forthcoming Black Marilyn album, planned for a 1994 release, but eventually shelved due to Jones being dissatisfied with the mixes and her collaborations with producers, who she felt were overly reliant on sampling her vocals and not interested in her as a performer.
+In I'll Never Write My Memoirs, Jones said: "They made an album that could not be mixed.
+It was like a bag of broken bits that did not fit together.
+My songs [...] had been minced."
+The experience put her off working on music, and for a decade before making her album Hurricane (2008), avoided recording as it had become an "ordeal".

-Both songs were to be featured on Jones' then-forthcoming Black Marilyn album, planned for a 1994 release, but eventually shelved due to an unknown reason.
-Two remixes of "Sex Drive" were later included in a 1996 compilation Island Life 2, a France-only re-release of Island Life, as well as an edited version of the song on the 2006 compilation The Grace Jones Story.
+Two remixes of "Sex Drive" were later included on a 1996 compilation Island Life 2, a France-only re-release of Island Life, as well as an edited version of the song on the 2006 compilation The Grace Jones Story.